OXIDprojects/oxid-console/README.md

 ## Run Module Migration
-*Note: Currently this is experimental feature*
+*Note: Currently this is an experimental feature*

 We have now an experimental feature to run migration files from modules itself.
 Now we can put module-related migration files inside the 'migration' directory of the module.